Beyond Trends: Why Product Reformulation Is Becoming a Strategic Imperative

 Let me provide a couple of examples where political targets have successfully driven industry development.
 One is the offshore wind and solar farm sectors.
 The mandated inclusion of renewables in the energy mix has led to significant innovation and engineering advancements.
 With off-take agreements in place, these industries have matured to the point where there is no longer any significant commercial or technological risk.

-Today, pension funds invest in these sectors with the same risk-return profile as any other infrastructure investment.
 Another example is the electric car industry in Europe.
 Not long ago, many major car manufacturers were slow to recognize the growing consumer demand for alternatives to fossil fuel vehicles.
 However, with supportive measures like bans on fossil fuel cars in certain cities and countries, and tax exemptions for electric vehicles, the industry has shifted dramatically.
 Today, every major car manufacturer offers a line of electric cars, and this trend is only accelerating.

 If we could apply similar strategies to the food and protein sectors, setting targets and providing the right incentives, we could see rapid changes in the value chain and the range of products available to consumers.
 This would lead to the development of healthier, more sustainable options, benefiting everyone.